The Twin Dragons Series: Dragon's Blood - Book cover

 I sit up right after they’ve left and stare into the fireplace, mind racing.

-What the hell was everyone hiding from me?
+What the hell is everyone hiding from me?

 Next chapter